blokks/legacy-docs/docs outline.md

 *@patrick, klopt dit?
 Of hebben we dit nu nog niet.*

-### Custom fields
-It’s possible to add custom for fields to your schedule.
-In order to do so..

-*@patrick, ik weet nog niet precies hoe dit in z’n werk gaat.
-Kan jij evt. aanvullen, of zullen we het weglaten voor nu.*

 ## Autosaving
 When using Blokks, you data will be automatically saved every 15 minutes.
 You can always manually save your data by pressing the `Save` button in the top right.